Adyen/adyen-go-api-library/Readme.md

 * [Cloud-based Terminal API](https://docs.adyen.com/point-of-sale/terminal-api-reference): Our point-of-sale integration.
 * [Legal Entity Management API](https://docs.adyen.com/api-explorer/#/legalentity/v2/overview): Manage legal entities that contain information required for verification.
 Current supported version: **v2**
 * [Stored Value API](https://docs.adyen.com/payment-methods/gift-cards/stored-value-api): Use our Stored Value API to manage gift cards and other stored-value cards.
 Current supported version: **v46**
+* [Balance Platform Configuration API](https://docs.adyen.com/api-explorer/balanceplatform/2/overview): The Configuration API enables you to create a platform where you can onboard your users as account holders and create balance accounts, cards, and business accounts.
+Current supported version: **v2**

 For more information, refer to our [documentation](https://docs.adyen.com/) or the [API Explorer](https://docs.adyen.com/api-explorer/).